Hargun2005/SOFTENG-281-Shortest-Route/README.md

 You will visit the following continents: [South America (7), North America (15), Asia (6)] The continent where you will spend the most fuel is: North America (15)

-This project is based on the Assignment 3 Specification for the SOFTENG281 course at the University of Auckland.
-The map concept is from the classic strategy board game Risk.